Sunday, 12 May 2024

 Basics to setting up an AI Transformation Program - High level

-Overview: Many large organisations have started on their Artificial Intelligence (AI) journeys, many have started in weird directions and some are taking the wait and see approach.
-As a general rule, I feel most organisations should try identify the most important use cases for AI and using a basic scoring system take the easy high values use cases first.
+Overview: Many large organisations have begun their Artificial Intelligence (AI) journeys, but some have taken unusual directions, while others are adopting a wait-and-see approach.
+As a general rule, I believe most organisations should attempt to identify the most important use cases for AI and, using a basic scoring system, prioritise the easy, high-value use cases first.

-A good option is to get a AI focused team to put the AI program into your business.
-Get people seconded as they have key domain knowledge and couple with IT experts pref with strong AI skills.
+A good option is to hire an AI-focused team to implement the AI program within your business.
+Hire people from the company, as they possess key domain knowledge, and pair them with IT experts, preferably those with strong AI skills.

 1. AI Idea Generation: Collate a detailed list of possible ideas.
 I like to use SharePoint, it's a good idea to open ideas up to the business or make gamification of idea generation to get a good set of ideas.
-You;ll get lots of overlap, distill into unique ideas, and get the team/stakeholders together.
+You'll get lots of overlap, distil it into unique ideas, and bring the team/stakeholders together.

 3. Technological Feasibility: Can technology meet the requirement, and at what cost?
-High level technical design is strongly advised as show below in figure 2.
+A high-level technical design is strongly recommended, as illustrated in Figure 2 below.

 4. Implement: If the idea holds up to Business impact, and is possible, select the highest value to lowest effort ideas.
 It is a good idea to start with the simpler ideas to get the ball rolling.